Chicago Cop Who Bragged About Killing Someone Was Assigned To Team Designed To 'Strengthen Community Trust'

 And in January, a CPD lieutenant claimed the team was using illegal arrest quotas, mandating that officers arrest a minimum number of people each day.
 He sued the city, alleging he was reassigned in retaliation after refusing to comply and bringing the issue to the attention of supervisors.

-Chicago’s police union, the Fraternal Order of Police, declined to comment on this story.MORE NEWS: Police Chase Through Northwest Side, Several Suburbs End In Crash; Suspect May Have Been Wanted In Homicide
+Chicago’s police union, the Fraternal Order of Police, declined to comment on this story.MORE NEWS: Previously Scheduled Hearing On Gun Violence Takes On New Urgency After Colorado Mass Shooting

 When asked why Hunt was placed on the team, CPD Spokesperson Don Terry said that the team was formed from officers previously on several other specialized units, one of which included Hunt, and that “as soon as this issue was identified, Officer Hunt was reassigned from the unit.”